-The Department of Radiation Oncology, University Hospitals Cleveland Medical Center/Seidman Cancer Center seeks an outstanding academic radiation oncologist to serve as Section Leader for genitourinary Radiation Oncology and Full Time Faculty Member at Case Western Reserve University School of Medicine.
+The Department of Radiation Oncology, University Hospitals Cleveland Medical Center/Seidman Cancer Center seeks an outstanding academic radiation oncologist to serve as Section Leader for Genitourinary Radiation Oncology and Full Time Faculty Member (non-tenure track) at Case Western Reserve University School of Medicine.

-We week an individual who is committed to high quality radiation oncology practice, research and education.
-Significant experience with IMRT, IGRT, SBRT and brachytherapy is required.
+We seek an individual who is committed to high quality radiation oncology practice, research and education.
+Significant experience with Genitourinary IMRT, IGRT, SBRT and prostate brachytherapy (ideally both LDR and HDR) is required.
+He/she may participate in a second ‘disease team’ if so desired.
 The successful candidate(s) will also be expected to have some experience with and commitment to clinical trials, including though not limited to RTOG/NRG studies.
-He/she will be nominated for a full time faculty appointment (Assistant Professor or above) at the Case Western Reserve University School of Medicine, a top 25 medical school in the nation.
+He/she will be nominated for a full time faculty appointment (Assistant Professor or above) at the Case Western Reserve University School of Medicine, the highest ranked medical school in Ohio.
 Academic resources to enhance our already strong research programs in GU radiation oncology will be made available to the GU Section Leader.

-A competitive package of guaranteed base compensation, bonus structure, benefits, and paid-time-off including CME/meeting time is available, with exact details dependent upon the experience and qualification of the successful applicant.
+A competitive package of guaranteed base compensation, bonus structure, benefits, and paid-time-off including Vacation/CME/meeting time is available, with exact details dependent upon the experience and qualification of the successful applicant.

 ABR board certified or board eligible.